Floor trader: Rise of machines

 The first major electronic alternative was the Instinet, a machine that could bypass the trading floor and handle one another on a personal basis.
-It did not however begin taking off until the 1980s, but has been a vital player beside those of its likes such as Bloomberg and Archipelago.
 The use of electronic mediums to conduct tasks done by floor traders has increased throughout the years, however there are many exchanges in the United States such as the NYSE that prefer to use the open outcry method that involves verbal communication.
-The benefits of using this system are that traders can read people and results with surprisingly lower error rates in comparison to computers that cannot pick up verbal signals.